mousa-dsc/Usecase-3-Project-2/README.md

 - Data Cleaning:
    - rank is stirng so we convrted to int with out any string ,from (1Top 0.1%) to (1), and in University Name from (Stanford University
   Education: A+; Employability: A+; Faculty: A+; Research: A+) to (Stanford University)
-- Did the data answered our questions? yes,answered all questions.
+- Did the data answered our questions? yes, the data answered all of our ibjective questions.
+     Which are:

 ### Dataset 3- Shngahai Ranking:
 #### Data Profiling: